 Similar minimally invasive techniques are often used when LSS is performed.
 Cuts are made using a special type of laser instead of a scalpel.
 An incision is still necessary to insert the laser into the affected area of the spine, move soft tissues, and accurately direct the beam.

 Contrary to popular belief, the procedure isn’t entirely performed with lasers.
 Other instruments are usually needed to remove bones and ligaments that can’t be treated or manipulated with only a laser.
 Because a laser is a straight beam of light, it may be difficult to reach awkwardly located parts of the spine.

 There is rarely an immediate need to schedule spine surgery.
-You should have time to consult with spine surgeons in Newport Beach who specialize in both techniques.
+You should have time to consult with spine surgeons in Orange County who specialize in both techniques.
 Ask questions specific to your condition and seek input from your regular doctor to get a better idea of what procedure is right for you.